 On April 3, 2013, the Board, including a majority of the Independent Directors, approved an investment advisory agreement (the "Original Investment Advisory Agreement") between the Company and the Adviser in accordance with, and on the basis of an evaluation satisfactory to such Directors as required by, Section 15(c) of the 1940 Act.
 The Original Investment Advisory Agreement was amended on September 15, 2017 and August 6, 2018 after receipt of requisite Board and stockholders' approvals, as applicable (as amended, the "Investment Advisory Agreement").
 Unless terminated earlier, the Investment Advisory Agreement renews automatically for successive annual periods, provided that such continuance is specifically approved at least annually by the vote of the Board of Directors and by the vote of a majority of the Independent Directors.
-On May 29, 2020, the Board, including a majority of the Independent Directors, approved the continuance of the Investment Advisory Agreement for a one year period.
-Pursuant to relief granted by the SEC in light of the COVID-19 pandemic (the "Order") and a determination by the Board that reliance on the Order was appropriate due to circumstances related to the current or potential effects of COVID-19, the May 29 meeting was held by video- and telephone-conference.
+On May 9, 2022, the Board, including a majority of the Independent Directors, approved at an in-person meeting the continuance of the Investment Advisory Agreement for a one year period.
 The Investment Advisory Agreement will automatically terminate in the event of an assignment and may be terminated by either party without penalty upon at least 60 days' written notice to the other party.
 Subject to the overall supervision of the Board of Directors, the Adviser provides investment advisory services to the Company.
 For providing these services, the Adviser receives fees from the Company consisting of two components-a base management fee and an incentive fee.